-Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there is young children.
-Lead in drinking water is primarily no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG) - the level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-Maximum Residual Disinfectant Level (MRDL) - the highest level of a disinfectant allowed in drinking water, service lines and home plumbing.
-Your local public There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+Maximum Residual Disinfectant Level (MRDL) - the highest level of a disinfectant allowed in drinking water. materials and components associated with There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG) - the level of a drinking water disinfectant below which drinking water, but cannot control the variety of there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to materials used in plumbing components.
-When your control microbial contaminants.
+Maximum Residual Disinfectant Level Goal (MRDLG) - the level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to for providing high quality drinking water, control microbial contaminants.